Queer History Uncovered: Through the Lens & Practice of Art

-This course, open to students ages 15-18, hopes to breakdown the stereotypes and stigmas surrounding Queer identity, history and culture through Art.
+This course, open to students ages 15-18, hopes to break down LGBTQ+ stereotypes and the stigmas surrounding Queer identity, history and culture through Art.
 This intensive course hopes to provide a place of learning for Queer students in which those students can finally see themselves represented.
 The course is open to all students of all levels and welcome to students regardless of how they identify.

-Students will be introduced to Queer history beginning with the oldest known Art containing queer representation.
+Students will be introduced to queer and lgbtq+ (formerly lgbt, lgbtq) history beginning with the oldest known Art containing queer representation.
 We will challenge the mainstream view of Queer history, which has been found to be steeped in misrepresentation, racism and sexism.

 You will attend classes and discussions via an online, virtual platform.
 Further information, including a detailed program schedule and online platform details, will be sent upon acceptance.

 The cost is $100.
 A deposit of $50 is required.

 We are partnering with CampDoc (an online registration program) to better serve our campers and staff.
 CampDoc offers online registration and an electronic record system for campers.
 The CampDoc site is secure, encrypted and password protected.
 Only Alfred University Summer Health Staff will have access to camper information.

 To gain access to our online application, please use the following link (we support the current and previous major releases of Google Chrome, Firefox, Microsoft Edge and Safari):

 The program director will evaluate all applications and determine who will be accepted.
 Acceptance and non-acceptance notifications will be sent via email.
 Once campers are accepted, they will be directed to pay the camp tuition and will be provided with the official schedule and online platform information.
 Any questions should be directed to Matt Lake.